|Study Period:||2018- 2026|

 North America is Expected to Dominate the Market Over the Forecast Period

-The robust growth of healthcare infrastructure in the North American region and the increase in hospital admissions is leading to the rising demand for software solutions, along with greater government initiatives towards digital health record maintenance is expected to boost the market growth.
+The robust growth of healthcare infrastructure in North America and the increase in hospital admissions lead to the rising demand for software solutions, along with greater government initiatives towards digital health record maintenance is expected to boost the market growth.
 The emergence of novel technologies and their adoption is helping the United States to expand in the healthcare sector.
 The rising healthcare cost is the prime factor responsible for the growth of this sector.

 In the United States, the healthcare industry is one of the most data-intensive sectors.
-The industry is deeply invested in applying innovative solutions, to enhance the development of advanced healthcare and to support improvements in patient care.
+The industry is deeply invested in applying innovative solutions to enhance the development of advanced healthcare and to support improvements in patient care.
 Moreover, the United States federal government and other public stakeholders are opening their vast stores of healthcare knowledge, including data and information on patients covered under public insurance programs.
-Thus, the demand for improvement of healthcare will boost up the overall market March 2018, the Trump Administration announced the MyHealthEData Initiative which aims to empower patients by ensuring that they control their healthcare data and can decide how their data is going to be used, all while keeping that information safe and secure.
-This will also allow an overhaul to Centers for Medicare & Medicaid Services (CMS’s) Electronic Health Record Incentive Programs leading to more hospitals and care facilities to digitize their facilities.
-This will further create a demand for outsourced medical billing from these organizations.
+Thus, the demand for improvement of healthcare will boost up the overall market in March 2018.
+The Trump Administration announced the MyHealthEData Initiative, which aims to empower patients by ensuring that they control their healthcare data and can decide how their data is going to be used, all while keeping that information safe and secure.
+This will also allow an overhaul to Centers for Medicare & Medicaid Services (CMS’s) Electronic Health Record Incentive Programs leading to more hospitals and care facilities digitizing their facilities, creating a demand for outsourced medical billing from these organizations.

 To understand geography trends, Download Sample Report

-The medical billing outsourcing market is highly competitive, and many small to mid-sized companies are competing among each other, along with the global players.
-Due to the advancements and digitalization of the healthcare industry, the demand for medical billing outsourcing services is increasing, which is providing a great opportunity to companies to establish their market presence and grab substantial share.
+The medical billing outsourcing market is highly competitive, and many small to mid-sized companies are competing among each other and the global players.
+Due to the advancements and digitalization of the healthcare industry, the demand for medical billing outsourcing services is increasing, which is providing an excellent opportunity for companies to establish their market presence and grab a substantial share.

 - In November 2020, Conduent Incorporated announced a commercial agreement with Experian Health, a leading provider of revenue cycle management products that include patient engagement, patient access, and patient collections.
 The agreement allows Conduent’s digital IntelliHealth platform to connect with Experian’s consumer data and electronic income verification tool to speed prescription drug assistance approvals and shorten prescription fulfillment and time to therapy.

-- In June 2020, R1 RCM Inc. announced that it will acquire Cerner's RevWorks services business and commercial, non-federal client relationships.
+- In June 2020, R1 RCM Inc. announced acquiring Cerner's RevWorks services business and commercial, non-federal client relationships.
 RevWorks was involved in the revenue cycle management and billing business.